Easy Green Bean Casserole

 green bean casserole topped with fried onions in a casserole dish.

 It isn’t the holidays without Green Bean Casserole!
-This simple casserole is pure comfort food, and thanks to the mushroom soup, it’s SO easy to make.
+This simple casserole is pure comfort food, and thanks to the mushroom soup, it’s really easy to make.

-Along with Sweet Potato Casserole and Mashed Potato Casserole, it’s a dish that has been on my family’s Thanksgiving table for decades.
-Can you tell we’re a casserole kind of family?!
+Along with Sweet Potato Casserole and Baked Mashed Potatoes, it’s a dish that has been on my family’s Thanksgiving table for decades.
+The recipe comes from my grandma’s recipe book (you can see her handwritten recipe below).

 handwritten recipe for green bean casserole on lined notebook paper.